wp-plugins/aa-calculator/readme.txt

 and shortcode for you </strong> `[view_calculator page_id="your_page_id"] `<br />

-then paste this shortcode anywhere in your page to display your custom condition<br />
+then paste this shortcode anywhere in your page to display this cash calculator.